AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/simplified-left-navigation.md

 &#42;To find out what plan or license type you have, contact your Workfront administrator.

-## Default sections in the left navigation panel
+## Default sections in the left navigation panel {#default-sections-in-the-left-navigation-panel}

 You can access more information about objects or areas from the left panel for various objects or areas in the new Adobe Workfront experience.